Spooky‑Cute Dog Ghost Costumes: Fast, Budget, and Glowing Options

 Shoot low so the sheet floats—trust, it’s a vibe.
 Toss a mini pumpkin beside your pooch for Insta gold (or Threads, if that’s still a thing lol) ✨📸

-2. Phantom Pup Porch Greeter
+2. Phantom Pup Porch Greeter (Weekend Overview)

 Time: ~1 hour hands‑on (+ drying) — good for a Saturday binge‑listen to your favorite true‑crime podcast.